 Submission includes the following: letter of submission, one Word text file and another Word file including five Figures, five Tables, two Appendix Figures and one Appendix Table.

 Ecological niche models (ENMs) are increasingly used as tools to study the role of ecology in evolution, however the majority of these investigations so far have focused on animal-based systems.
-Here, we use ENMs to analyze the ecological niche variability and speciation of the enigmatic tropical pitcher plant genus Nepenthes to measure future climate effects from a phylogenetic perspective.
-In this study, geo-referenced live plant and herbarium records were utilized to model distributions and reconstruct ecological niches for selected Nepenthes species.
-Our results show that highland species have less divergent niches given their available habitat compared to lowland species, suggesting that highland species may have allopatrically speciated in contrast with lowland species which speciated sympatrically.
+Here, we use ENMs to analyze ecological niche variability and its dynamics in speciation in the enigmatic tropical pitcher plant genus Nepenthes in order to quantify future climate effects from a phylogenetic perspective.
+In this study, geo-referenced live plant and herbarium records were used to model distributions and reconstruct ecological niches for selected Nepenthes species.
+Our results show that highland species have less divergent niches given their available habitat compared to lowland species, suggesting that highland species may have speciated allopatrically, in contrast with lowland species, which speciated in sympatry.
+We conclude that over the past million years, the environmental niches of highland and lowland Nepenthes species evolved differently due to historical climate and geographical changes.
 Furthermore, highland species will experience a greater habitat reduction due to future climate shifts compared to lowland species.
-We conclude that over the past million years, the environmental niches of highland and lowland Nepenthes species evolved differently due to historical climate and geographical changes.
-Due to this and as evidenced with our future climate predictions, we find that especially highland species will likely face a severe decrease in habitat area with little capacity to adjust to the impacts of current global warming trends.
+Given these results, we conclude that especially highland species will likely face a severe decrease in habitat area with little capacity to adjust to the impacts of current global warming trends.

-Key words – Climate change, Ecological niche modelling, Niche evolution, Nepenthes
+Key words – Climate change, Ecological niche modeling, Niche evolution, Nepenthes

 Introduction

-The foundation of study for many ecologists, evolutionary biologists and conservationists is understanding the mechanisms and processes that result in species diversity.
-The two polar drivers for diversity, allopatric and sympatric speciation, highlight the central role of ecology in divergence.
-The former results from geographic isolation where physical barriers constrain interbreeding of populations and the latter classically occurs due to ecological distinctions between populations which are uninhibited by geographic constraint (Couvreur et al. 2011).
-These two main types of speciation, from an ecologcially-driven perspective, promote contrasting niche evolutions within a phylogeny (i.e. the gradient between the parameters needed for population viability differ between the two types of speciation).
+The foundation of study for many ecologists, evolutionary biologists and conservationists is to understand the mechanisms and processes that result in species diversity.
+Many processes driving the formation of new species have been identified.
+Among these are stochastic processes that only require the absence of homogenizing gene flow, and adaptive processes in response to disruptive natural selection.
+These two distinct drivers of diversity, traditionally termed allopatric and sympatric speciation, highlight the central role of ecology in divergence.
+The former results from geographic isolation where physical barriers constrain interbreeding of populations, and the latter classically occurs due to ecological distinctions between populations that are uninhibited by geographic constraint (Couvreur et al. 2011).
+These two types of speciation, from an ecological perspective, imply contrasting niche evolutions within a phylogeny (i.e. the gradient between the parameters needed for population viability differ between the two types of speciation).
 For geographically isolated speciation, one would expect lower rates of change, or conservatism of niches (Wiens 2004), than those without geographic isolation, which would inherently produce higher rates of niche divergence (Pearman et al. 2008).
 Debate whether niches in general evolve quickly or remain conservative over long time-scales persists (Holt 2009; Peterson 2011; Yesson and Culham 2006a), but through these investigations, family and genus-scale ecological niche models have been identified as useful tools in signaling the role of ecology in speciation (Kozak and Wiens 2006, Graham et al. 2004).